Tuluhan Tekelioğlu

-Tuluhan Tekelioğlu (born 5 March 1970) is a Turkish female writer, documentary filmmaker and former journalist, television anchorwoman, and talk show host.
+Tuluhan Tekelioğlu (born 5 March 1970) is a Turkish writer, documentary filmmaker and former journalist, television anchorwoman, and talk show host.

 Early life

 Tuluhan Tekelioğlu was born in Tours, France, on 5 March 1970, while her father Yavuz Tekelioğlu was conducting his doctoral study at University of Montpellier 1.
 She was born into a family of modern women with a sense of social responsibility.
 Her maternal grandmother was a co-founder of the "Association of Progressive Women" (İlerici Kadınlar Derneği).
 Her aunt was jailed for two years in the Mamak Military Prison, Ankara, in 1984 after the 1980 military coup because she defended the human rights for women.
 Her father is a retired professor at Akdeniz University, and specialist for geographical indication.
 Her brother Balkan, born in 1978, lives and works in France.

 Tekelioğlu was educated in communications at Ankara University.
 After graduation with a journalism degree in 1992, she went to France for a Master's degree in economics.
 She met journalist Gökşin Sipahioğlu there, and left her studies unfinished.

 In 1995, Tekelioğlu married stockbroker Ömer Murat Gülkan.
 She gave birth to their son Ömer in 1999.
 In 2011, she filed for divorce, which was finalized in 2013 after two years of separation.